asqui/psycopg-nestedtransactions/README.md

 Development
 -----------

-1. Install Postgres: See www.postgresql.org
+1. Install Postgres (See www.postgresql.org)
+1. Create a Virtual Environment:

+        $ python3 -m venv psycopg-nestedtransactions
+        $ cd psycopg-nestedtransactions

 1. Make `initdb` available in your PATH.
-   (The postgres testing.postgresql library needs `initdb` to be available in your PATH, otherwise you will get a `RuntimeError: command not found: initdb`).
+    (The postgres `testing.postgresql` library needs `initdb` to be available in your PATH, otherwise you will get `RuntimeError: command not found: initdb` errors).

+    The appropriate path will likely be:
+    *   On MacOS: `/Library/PostgreSQL/10/bin`
+    *   On Linux: `/usr/lib/postgresql/10/bin`
-    * On Windows, add the Postgres bin/ directory to your PATH (e.g. `C:/Program Files/PostgreSQL/10/bin`)
+    *   On Windows: `C:/Program Files/PostgreSQL/10/bin`

-    * On Linux or MacOS, you can either:
+    Your options include:
-      * Add the Postgres bin/ directory to your PATH (e.g. `/usr/lib/postgresql/9.6/bin` on Linux or `/Library/PostgreSQL/10/bin` on MacOS)
+    *   Add it to your system PATH (as appropriate for your operating system)
+    *   Add it to your your venv `activate` script, with something along these lines:

+            # Add postgres to PATH
+            PATH="/Library/PostgreSQL/10/bin:${PATH}"
+            export PATH

-      * Or, add a symlink to `initd` in `/usr/bin`:
+    * Add a symlink to `initd` in `/usr/bin`:

           sudo ln -s /usr/lib/postgresql/9.6/bin/initdb /usr/bin/initdb

-1. Create a Virtual Environment
-1. Install dependencies
+1. Activate the virtual env and install dependencies

+        $ source bin/activate
+        $ cd /path/to/source/root
         $ bin/pip install -U -e .[test,build]

 1. Run the tests.
 They should all pass.

        $ pytest